 Remember that you must be the first person who is sold on your brand value before you can push it onto others.

 The best Platforms to Build your Brand

 Online forums, social media networks, resumes are all places to build and develop your personal brand.
-Apart from these, blogging is another popular way to promote your brand.
+Apart from this, blogging is another popular way to promote your brand.
 Thought leadership is an emerging term that is gaining popularity these days.

 It is a subset of blogging.
 In this, you create and share relevant content on a particular topic among members of your target audience.
 This way you slowly establish yourself as a person of authority on the subject, by providing value to your audience.
 This helps in building the credibility of your personal brand.
-Some of the popular content sharing sites include LinkedIn discussion groups, Reddit, Pinterest, Quora, industry news feed, and even popular social networks like Facebook.
+Some of the popular content-sharing sites include LinkedIn discussion groups, Reddit, Pinterest, Quora, industry news feed, and even popular social networks like Facebook.